Robyn011/HTML_CSS/README.md

 tip: If you are unsure about how something looks, you need to see it in order to style it.
 Just put a border around it and add some background colors.

+#### Which HTML attribute is used to define inline styles?
+- style

+#### How do you display a border like this:

+The top border = 10 pixels
+The bottom border = 5 pixels
+The left border = 20 pixels
+The right border = 1pixel?

+- border-width:10px 1px 5px 20px; clockwise staring from the top :)

+#### How do you make a list that lists its items with squares?

+- list-style-type: square;

+#### What is the default value of the position property?

+- static

+#### Which below property of CSS is used to set the indentation of the first line in a block of text ?

+- text-indent property

+The text-indent property in CSS is used to define the indentation of the first line in each block of text.
+It also takes negative values.
+It means if the value is negative then the first line will be indented to the left.

+#### Which CSS property is used to control the spacing between lines of text?

+- line-height

+#### How do you apply multiple styles to an element using a class?

+- < div class="style1 style2" >

+#### What is the purpose of the CSS property z-index?

+- Specifies the stacking order of positioned elements

+#### Which CSS3 feature is used to select elements based on their state, such as hover or focus?

+- :pseudo-class

+#### What does the CSS property transform: scale(2) do?

+- Scales the element to twice its size

+#### What is the flex shorthand property used for in Flexbox?

+-  Sets the flex-grow, flex-shrink, and flex-basis properties at once

+#### What does the CSS property backface-visibility: hidden; do?

+- Makes the element invisible from the back

+#### In CSS Grid, what is the purpose of the grid-template-areas property?

+- Creates named grid areas

+#### Which CSS property is used to create a flexible and responsive navigation bar?

+- flexbox

+#### What is the purpose of the CSS counter-reset property?

+- Resets the count of a counter

+#### How can you create a CSS animation that repeats indefinitely?

+- animation-repeat: infinite;